 Rodgers also owns a restaurant named Hom Wood Fired Grill in Brookfield, WI.
 The bar was once co-owned by Milwaukee Brewer Ryan Braun, who called it 8 Twelve MVP Bar & Grill.
 Braun and Rodgers ended their business partnership after Braun was involved in a performance-enhancing drugs (PED) scandal.

 According to Celebrity Net Worth, Aaron Rodgers is worth an estimated $120 million.
 That’s even higher than his passer rating.
 His bank account is legendary no matter where his future takes him.
-He may be nearing the fearsome forties, but the reigning Most Valuable Player is still redefining MVP.
+He may be nearing the fearsome forties and Patrick Mahomes may be the league’s most gnarly gunslinger now, but the reigning Most Valuable Player is still redefining MVP.